LiskArchive/lisk-sdk/db/sql/README.md

 The details must be provided when creating a new SQL file.

 * SQL uses capital case only for reserved words and SQL constants, while function names use low case
-* Camel-case column names are wrapped in double quotes, while low-case ones are not
+* Camel-case column names are wrapped in double quotes, while low-case ones are not, except when the name uses a reserved SQL word or type, like `"timestamp""`, for example
-* Avoid as much as possible use of [Index Variables], and use [Named Parameters] instead, with `${name}` syntax
+* Avoid as much as possible use of [Index Variables], and use [Named Parameters] instead, with `${name}` syntax.
+* Comments in the file can use both `/* multiline */` and `-- single-line` syntax.

 ## adding files